 - GPUImage: A BSD-licensed iOS library that lets you apply GPU-accelerated filters and other effects to images, live camera video, and movies.
 GPUImage allows you to write your own custom filters, supports deployment to iOS 4.0, and has a simpler interface.

-In this blog, I introduced the basics of computer vision technology and how it fits into the world of artificial intelligence, machine learning, and deep learning.
-I also discussed how computer vision works, its inputs, outputs, and common technologies.
+In this blog, we introduced the basics of computer vision technology and how it fits into the world of artificial intelligence, machine learning, and deep learning.
+We also discussed how computer vision works, its inputs, outputs, and common technologies.
 These concepts have become an important part of e-commerce and other industries.
 For a more in-depth survey on computer vision in e-commerce, read my blog post, “10 ways computer vision is transforming digital retail.”

 Machine Learning and Artificial Intelligence